Gaotu Techedu (NYSE:GOTU) Shares Gap Down to $3.52

 Gaotu Techedu Inc. (NYSE:GOTU)’s share price gapped down prior to trading on Monday .
 The stock had previously closed at $3.52, but opened at $2.58.
 Gaotu Techedu shares last traded at $2.73, with a volume of 305,740 shares changing hands.

-GOTU has been the topic of several research reports.
-Citigroup lowered Gaotu Techedu from a “buy” rating to a “sell” rating in a report on Friday, June 11th.
-The Goldman Sachs Group reaffirmed a “sell” rating and set a $2.60 price objective (down previously from $20.00) on shares of Gaotu Techedu in a research note on Monday. lowered Gaotu Techedu from a “neutral” rating to a “sell” rating and set a $12.00 price objective on the stock. in a research note on Friday, June 11th.
+GOTU has been the topic of a number of analyst reports.
+The Goldman Sachs Group reaffirmed a “sell” rating and set a $2.60 price objective (down previously from $20.00) on shares of Gaotu Techedu in a research note on Monday.
+Citigroup lowered Gaotu Techedu from a “buy” rating to a “sell” rating in a research note on Friday, June 11th.
 JPMorgan Chase & Co. lowered Gaotu Techedu from a “neutral” rating to an “underweight” rating and decreased their price objective for the company from $37.00 to $3.50 in a research note on Friday.
+CLSA lowered Gaotu Techedu from an “underperform” rating to a “sell” rating and decreased their price objective for the company from $19.00 to $2.70 in a research note on Monday.
 Finally, Nomura raised Gaotu Techedu from a “reduce” rating to a “neutral” rating and decreased their price objective for the company from $48.00 to $29.50 in a research note on Monday, May 10th.
 Five analysts have rated the stock with a sell rating and one has given a hold rating to the company.
 Gaotu Techedu presently has a consensus rating of “Sell” and an average target price of $10.06.

 The business has a 50-day moving average price of $15.12.
 The firm has a market cap of $731.55 million, a PE ratio of -1.56 and a beta of -1.21.